aws/aws-advanced-dotnet-data-provider-wrapper/docs/GettingStarted.md

 Most IDEs provide integrated test runners that allow you to run and debug tests directly from the test files.

+### Running Federated Auth Manual Integration Tests

+#### OKTA

+To run the OKTA integration tests manually, you will need the following information:

+- IDP Endpoint (e.g., *.okta.com)
+- IDP Port (often HTTPS; 443)
+- IDP Username (OKTA)
+- IDP Password (OKTA)
+- IAM Role ARN (AWS)
+- IAM SAML Provider ARN (AWS)
+- App ID

+As well as the database connectivity information:

+- Host
+- DB user with access via IAM authentication
+- Database
+- Port
+- Etc.

+Additionally, your IP address must be on the allowlist on the OKTA dashboard.

+With all of this information, you can simply replace the properties as labelled in AwsWrapperDataProvider.Tests/FederatedAuthConnectivityTests.cs.

 ## Code Linting and Style Checking

 The project uses StyleCop.Analyzers for code style enforcement and .editorconfig for consistent formatting.